mschreie/hpe_oneview_ansible_handsonlabs/exercises/user_10_inputparameters.md

 Questions:
 1: How is the local storage configured?
 2: Is an ILO password defined?
+3: Is there a POST (Power On Self Test) - Message defined? (feel free to alter it).

 HINT: If you want to alter the blueprint, review HPEs OneView API documentation: https://techlibrary.hpe.com/docs/enterprise/servers/oneview5.0/cicf-api/en/index.html#rest/server-profile-templates